 Review Financial Aid Package

-Registration for fall 2017 courses will be available on May 1.
+Registration for new summer and fall students will be available on May 7.
 Please note that academic programs may require advisement prior to enrollment.

 Programs are reaching out to new TC students either with advisement information.
 If you have not received information, students are encouraged to contact their Academic Program directly.

 Upload Student ID Photo

 The University ID Card is your passport to Teachers College and Columbia University (main campus).
 It grants you access to the libraries and other buildings as appropriate, and borrowing privileges at the libraries, allows you to purchase services at various locations through Columbia University Flex Program, accepted flex locations and enables students to take advantages of various cultural discount programs in New York City.
 TC students can use their University Card to participate in TC Dollars, which enables you to tax free dining at TC.

 While each institution has its on card, you will only need one card throughout the Columbia community as one card can have multiple affiliations listed on the back of the card.
 The card face type is dependent on a predetermined hierarchy.
 The front of the card will also have an expiration date.
 Prior to the expiration date, cardholders are encouraged to visit the appropriate ID Card Office for a replacement.